 When you import data as new assets, you can import both general information and book information fields.
 When you import data to update existing assets, you can import only general information fields.
 For more information, see "Completing the General Information Fields," page 6-3 and "Completing the Book Information Fields," page 6-5.

 Custom Import Helper File Types

 Using the Custom Import Helper you can import data from the following sources:

-- ASCII files (comma delimited) - Excel Spreadsheet files (Microsoft Excel 97 and later)
+- ASCII Files (tab delimited or comma delimited) - Excel Spreadsheet Files (Microsoft Excel 97 and later)